The consequences of the new international economic order on developing countries Plattsburgh, 30/08-02/09 Maria Negreponti-Delivanis

 West.
 Thus, globalization, while bringing about dramatic changes in the West,

-a per capita income 20 times lower than that of America .
-In 2010 China 's GDP per capita was only four times lower
+a per capita income 20 times lower than that of America China 's GDP per capita was only four times lower

-In 2016 only three times lower than America .
-And in just four decades, China is already targeting world leadership,
+than that of America America China is already targeting world leadership,

 threatening the United